devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 1. Go to the **Apply Policy** tab.

-2. Use the checkbox to select an application.

-3. Click the `Promotion Policy` dropdown within it and choose the policy you wish to apply.
+2. Click the `Promotion Policy` dropdown next to the application, and choose the policy you wish to apply.

-4. A confirmation dialog box would appear.
+3. A confirmation dialog box would appear.
 Click **Confirm**.

 ### Performing Bulk Action

-You can also apply a policy to more than one application.
-Simply use the checkboxes to select the applications.
-You can do this even if there are many applications spanning multiple pages.
-You will see a draggable floating widget.
+1. You can also apply a policy to multiple applications and environments ('App+Env' combinations) in bulk.

+2. Simply use the checkboxes to select the desired application + environment combinations.

+3. You will see a draggable floating widget.
+Click **Change Policy** in the widget and select a desired policy to be applied to all your selections.

-Moreover, there are three filters available to make it easier for you to make the selections easier:
+Moreover, there are three filters available to make the selections easier for you:
 * Application
 * Environment
 * Policy